Ben-Doyle44/Ben-Doyle44.github.io/content/post/anonymous/index.md

 ![clean bash script](/img/anonymous/cleanscript.png)

-This is a bash script that delete files from the /tmp/
+This is a bash script that deletes files from the /tmp/

 The to_do.txt file is just a note saying to remove anonymous login.